run2000/Docker-Nagios/README.md

 #### Release versions

-These arguments configure the versions of each component that are fetched and installed.
+These build arguments configure the versions of each component that are fetched and installed.

 | Build Arg | Default Value | Description |
 | ------- | ------- | ------ |